- Current Kansas House of Representatives, District 96

 - Certificate of Advanced Graduate Studies in Educational Leadership from Plymouth State University

-What specific Wichita issues do you think deserves your immediate attention and how do you plan to address it?
+What specific Wichita issue deserves your immediate attention and how do you plan to address it?

 How do you propose to grow the Wichita economy?

-What is your vision for downtown, the baseball stadium & Delano?
+What is your vision for the baseball stadium & Delano?